Snagnar/Factompiler/LANGUAGE_SPEC.md

 4. **Layout**: Automatic entity positioning with collision avoidance
 5. **Validation**: Final blueprint validation and optimization

+#### Edge Layout Conventions

+- **North Edge (Literals)**: Every materialized literal constant occupies the `north_literals` zone.
+The compiler reserves a dedicated row along the top of the blueprint so these combinators line up visually by declaration order.
+- **South Edge (Export Anchors)**: Dangling outputs and explicitly exported signals receive zeroed constant combinators in the `south_exports` zone, forming a clean handoff row for external wiring.
+- **Blueprint Metadata**: Generated blueprints append a description note (`Edge layout: literal constants are placed along the north boundary; export anchors align along the south boundary.`) to remind importers of the spatial contract.
+- **Long-Span Wiring**: When edge placements would exceed Factorio's circuit wire reach, the emitter inserts medium electric poles as invisible relays to keep connections valid.
+Relay heuristics can be tuned through `WireRelayOptions` (Euclidean vs. Manhattan interpolation, relay caps, or full disable) when constructing the `BlueprintEmitter`.

 ### Signal Type Resolution

 **Implicit Types**: Compiler allocates virtual signals (`__v1`, `__v2`, etc.)